ustaxcourt/ef-cms/docs/entities/Document.md

         -
           ref:
             path:
+              - "draftState"
+          is:
+            type: "any"
+            flags:
+              presence: "required"
+            invalid:
+              - null
+          then:
+            type: "string"
+            flags:
+              presence: "optional"
+            allow:
+              - null
+          otherwise:
+            type: "any"
+            whens:
+              -
+                ref:
+                  path:
                     - "documentType"
                 is:
                   type: "string"
                   flags:
                     only: true
                   allow:
                     - "Order"
                     - "Order of Dismissal for Lack of Jurisdiction"
                     - "Order of Dismissal"
                     - "Order of Dismissal and Decision"
                     - "Order to Show Cause"
                     - "Order and Decision"
                     - "Decision"
                     - "Notice"
                 then:
                   type: "string"
                   flags:
                     presence: "required"
                 otherwise:
                   type: "string"
                   flags:
                     presence: "optional"
                   allow:
                     - null
     signedByUserId:
       type: "any"
       flags:
-        description: "The user id of the signing judge."
+        description: "The id of the user who applied the signature."
       whens:
         -
           ref: